Disease Investigations offer two postgraduate training opportunities and a veterinary student training program in pathology.

 San Diego California offers an excellent climate, year-round outdoor activities combined with many cultural, recreational, and educational opportunities and easy access to beaches, mountains, and the desert.
 Close ties with the University of California at San Diego, The Scripps Research Institute, San Diego State University, Sea World San Diego, and Hubbs-Sea World Research Institute provide access to seminars, lectures, and workshops.
 Colleagues from many of these institutions participate in weekly histopathology seminars held at the San Diego Zoo.

 Bruce Rideout, DVM, PhD, Dipl.
-ACVP; Director, Wildlife Disease Laboratories
+ACVP; Director, Disease Investigations

 Avian embryo and neonatal pathology, disease risk assessment for endangered species recovery programs, marsupial pathology, infectious diseases, epidemiology